MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 The following features and functionality have been deprecated or removed in SharePoint Server Subscription Edition.

+### InfoPath Forms Services

+InfoPath Forms Services are deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
+After that date, InfoPath Forms Services will no longer be supported.
+Microsoft recommends exploring Power Apps as a potential alternative to InfoPath forms.

+### Microsoft Workflow Manager
+Microsoft Workflow Manager is deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
+After that date, InfoPath Forms Services will no longer be supported.

+### SharePoint Designer 2013

+SharePoint Designer 2013 is deprecated but will remain supported with SharePoint Server Subscription Edition until July 14, 2026.
+After that date, SharePoint Designer 2013 will no longer be supported.
+Customers will be able to continue using Visual Studio to create and edit their SharePoint 2013 workflows after that date.

 ### SharePoint 2010 workflows

 SharePoint 2010 workflows are deprecated but will remain supported for the SharePoint Server Subscription Edition release until July 14, 2026.
 After that date, SharePoint 2010 workflows will no longer be supported.
 Microsoft recommends exploring [SharePoint 2013 workflows](/sharepoint/dev/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo#:~:text=%20Creating%20a%20workflow%20by%20using%20SharePoint%20Designer,for%20many...%204%20See%20also.%20%20More%20) or [Power Automate](https://flow.microsoft.com/) as potential alternatives to SharePoint 2010 workflows.